 Phi Marsh has photographed politicians from Prime Ministers downwards (or upwards depending on your point of view!) as well as senior royalty over the years.
 He has an extensive image library going back over 150 years to the dawn of photography as seen on the main broadcast channels.

 Railways in wartime and The Royal Train are two specialist subjects where Philip excels in images again dating back to the 1860s.
-Many of his images have been taken from behind the scenes on the railways reflecting his 43 year career on the railways including Harry Potter Hogwarts Express filming in Scotland.
+Many of his images have been taken from behind the scenes on the railways reflecting his 46 year career (and counting) on the railways including Harry Potter Hogwarts Express filming in Scotland.

 He has also photographed many world famous rock bands from the stage and the audience since the early 1970s, some officially and some not so...

 He was honoured to be in charge of the Olympic Torch on its only main line steam train, from the Railway Museum at York to Northallerton in June 2012.
 He is also a volunteer at The Chinnor & Princes Risborough Railway and also works as a member of traincrew for The West Coast Railway Company and has advised UK Rail Leasing Ltd on an as required basis.
-Look out for a BBC2 documentary probably in March 2017 where he bids for a rail frachise passport.
+He has been the consultant for several railway documentaries ranging from railway franchising, The Royal Train and major railway disasters.